 In just a matter of years telecommuting has evolved from a novelty to a near-expectation among U.S. workers.
 Some have suggested that employers may be the biggest winners, with one study finding that companies could save $11,000 per employee, per year if half of their workforce worked remotely.

 Whatever your take on the issue, there is no one-size-fits all approach to getting telecommuting right.
-By taking the above into consideration, you’ll have a program that is fair, compliant, and really hits home.
+By taking the telecommuting best practices above into consideration, you’ll have a work from home program that is fair, compliant, and really hits home.